karatelabs/karate/README.md

 * `string` - convert JSON or any other data-type (except XML) to a string
 * `json` - convert XML, a map-like or list-like object, a string, or even a Java bean (POJO) into JSON
 * `xml` - convert JSON, a map-like object, a string, or even a Java bean (POJO) into XML
-* `xmlstring` - specifically for converting XML into a string
+* `xmlstring` - specifically for converting the map-like Karate internal representation of XML into a string

 These are best explained in this example file: [`type-conv.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature)